Tallahassee Weather Forecast - News Break

 Saturday, May 29

-Chance showers and thunderstorms then slight chance showers and thunderstorms in the day; while mostly clear during night
+Slight chance showers and thunderstorms then chance showers and thunderstorms in the day; while chance showers and thunderstorms then partly cloudy during night

 - Breezy: 5 to 10 mph